NVGaganRohith/Face-Detection-Using-OpenCV-and-KNN/README.md

 # Face-Detection-Using-OpenCV-and-KNN
 Face Capturing in python
 Using KNN algorithm and OpenCV module this project aims to detect human faces and draw rectangle boxes around them

+Extract the MNIST file using 7zip or winrar